-24 July 2017
+24 November 2017

 The OECD works with member countries and other stakeholders to cooperatively assess the hazards of industrial chemicals.
 This generates OECD-agreed assessments that are available to the public, and that can be used for priority setting, risk assessment and other activities within national or regional programmes.
-Further, this cooperative work allows member countries and the chemical industry to share the burden of evaluating chemicals and avoid duplication.
+This co-operative work allows member countries and the chemical industry to share the burden of evaluating chemicals and avoid duplication.